revaturelabs/interviewquestions/Java/Maven/Project Object Model.md

 <details><summary><b> Show Answer </b></summary>

-- to run a pom.xml file `right-click the pom. xml file and select Run As Maven build`.
+To run a pom.xml file `right-click the pom. xml file and select Run As Maven build`.

 </blockquote>